Sunday, June 11, 2023

 Some of the bronze relief around the top of the bar.

-The pub is remarkably deceptive as, when viewed from the outside, it looks long and narrow, but, once inside, the pub opens up with a substantial bar area, for pub this small, that contains booths, tables and areas to just stand.
+The pub is remarkably deceptive as, when viewed from the outside, it looks long and narrow, but, once inside, the pub opens up with a substantial bar area, for a pub this small, that contains booths, tables and areas to just stand.

 London The Unfinished City